Raymond James lifts Mesa Air Group Inc. [MESA] price estimate. Who else is bullish?

-Mesa Air Group Inc. [NASDAQ: MESA] closed the trading session at $4.31 on 06/05/20.
-The day’s price range saw the stock hit a low of $4.26, while the highest price level was $5.21.
-The stocks have a year to date performance of -51.79 percent and weekly performance of 32.62 percent.
-The stock has been moved at -48.87 percent over the last six months.
-The stock has performed 21.41 percent around the most recent 30 days and changed -25.17 percent over the most recent 3-months.

-If compared to the average trading volume of 1.02M shares, MESA reached to a volume of 4022624 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.22M shares, MESA reached a trading volume of 4239893 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Mesa Air Group Inc. [MESA]:
+What do top market gurus say about Mesa Air Group Inc. [MESA]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MESA shares is $4.67 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MESA stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.